drizzle-team/onedollarstats-package/README.md

 - `data-s-event-path` Optional, the path representing the page where the event occurred
 - `data-s-event-props` – Optional, properties to send with the event

-For full details, see the [Click Autocapture documentation](https://docs.onedollarstats.com/send-events).
+For full details, see the [Documentation](https://docs.onedollarstats.com).